IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 grep gene-SAOUHSC_00079 belebele.bed
 ```

 >> Print the line that contains the gene-CD630_RS00010 gene name in the file belebele.bed.
-What is the starting position? <<
+What is the starting position (given in the 2nd column)? <<
 ( ) 74750
 ( ) 94950
 (*) 84750